Feasibility Assessment of an Optically Powered Digital Retinal Prosthesis Architecture for Retinal Ganglion Cell Stimulation: Implant Architecture

 Another possible failure mode is the electrode material degradation.
 Iridium Oxide and platinum electrodes are often used due to their adequate charge injection capacity and impedance for retinal stimulation.
 However, these materials are deposited as a coating and can be subject to delamination~\cite{Slavcheva2004}.
 Alternatively, ultrananocrystalline~(UNCD) diamond can be made conductive with the co-deposition of a dopant (boron) and the inclusion of nitrogen during its production by chemical vapor deposition (CVD).
 This electrode material provides sufficient charge injection capacity for stimulation and while allowing non-conductive and conductive diamond to coexist in the creation of a monolithic package comprising both the enclosure and the electrodes~\cite{Ahnood2017, Ganesan2014, Garrett2012}.

-Using this method, a 16~$\times$~18~ diamond electrode array was designed with 120~$\times$~120~\si{\micro\meter} square electrodes separated by a pitch of 150~\si{\micro\meter} on which the stimulator ASIC was assembled.
-However, to facilitate the calcium imaging experiments, the stimulator ASIC and components were assembled on a printed circuit board, and connected with wires to a 5~$\times$~5~electrode diamond array with the same pitch and electrode dimensions.
+Using this method, a 16~$\times$~18~diamond electrode array was designed with 120~$\times$~120~\si{\micro\meter} square electrodes separated by a pitch of 150~\si{\micro\meter} on which the stimulator ASIC will be assembled.
+Due to ongoing development in the ASIC-diamond substrate assembly process, the stimulator ASIC and components were instead mounted on a printed circuit board and linked via wires to a 5~$\times$~5 electrode diamond array with identical pitch and electrode dimensions.
 The fabrication of the diamond array is presented in a separate paper~\cite{Tong2019}.